 Figure 2: Proposed Referral Map of Cardiac Center

 In order for this new referral pathway to succeed, the Cardiac Center and Government must work together to ensure there is sufficient provider knowledge and existing protocols for cardiac disease screening, diagnosis, and management at all facilities.
 They should also develop a patient database to track emerging trends in disease and share patient records between facilities.
-Lastly, they should ensure there is sufficient diagnosis equipment at the provincial level.
+Lastly, they should ensure there is sufficient diagnosis equipment and skills at the provincial level.

 Acquiring Talent